linrunner/tlp-doc/faq/misc.rst

   such as the GNOME power manager
 * Fan Control: third party tools exist, `thinkfan <http://thinkfan.sourceforge.net/>`_ for example
-* Hooks for arbitrary user scripts: support reasons speak against it
+* Custom/user specific scripts: not available for support reasons.
 * ThinkPad battery balancing i.e. selecting the active battery: the Lenovo firmware offers no way to do this, neither manual nor automatic
 * Undervolting for Intel Core i CPUs: there's plenty of third party tools